About Moms Against Poverty

 Additionally, we:

 The number of people living in poverty has exceeded pre-pandemic levels in the United States.
 With 50 million Americans now living below the poverty line, families are suffering from food insecurity, malnutrition, as well as limited access to education and healthcare.
-In the past year, MAP provided much-needed support to nearly 100,000 children and their families in California, Pennsylvania, Virginia, and Washington D.C. through its food, hygiene, and basic provisions programs.
+In the past year, Moms Against Poverty provided much-needed support to nearly 100,000 children and their families in California, Pennsylvania, Virginia, and Washington D.C. through its food, hygiene, and basic provisions programs.

-MAP has partnered with 40+ schools and centers in various locations across the country to provide:
+Moms Against Poverty has partnered with 40+ schools and centers in various locations across the country to provide:

 Amid the coronavirus pandemic, requests for meals and provisions from our local communities have increased substantially.
 Hence, to ensure that our nation’s underprivileged youth and families have access to a spectrum of resources, we continue to identify the gaps in these needs and endlessly work to fulfill them in collaboration with our partners.